redis/lettuce/README.md

 that change the result type include the CamelCased modifier as part of the command name, e.g. zrangebyscore and zrangebyscoreWithScores.

-See https://github.com/mp911de/lettuce/wiki/Basic-usage  for further details.
+See [Basic usage](https://github.com/mp911de/lettuce/wiki/Basic-usage) for further details.

 Asynchronous Connections
 ------------------------